meldefon/Birds/GameDesignDoc.md

 3. Vertical Birds, which will be the same as horizontal birds, but will fly vertically
 4. Zig-zag Birds, which will fly in deterministic, but strait, paths
 5. Random Birds which will fly in (maybe smooth) random paths
+6. Pet, which will be selected by right clicking a bird.
+It will take on a new graphic, but move in the same way as its original type.
+It will help the user by catching all birds it collides with.
+The user will have to choose which moement style will make the best pet.

 ##How to control the Game
 Simply use the mouse to move the cursor.
 Try to click on birds as they move around the screen.
 In later levels, there will be a powerup available that will allow the user to catch a bird as a pet by right clicking it.
 This